CHESSComputing/CHAP-Training-Examples-Materials/example_02/README.md

     1. These are just a few examples of how to view data within `NeXpy`, feel free to play around some more with other options.
 1. As an alternative to viewing the data in `NeXpy`, you can also open a Jupyter notebook in `JupyterHub` as explained in step 4 under the instructions for the main example above.
     1. After opening the Jupyter notebook, edit the second cell (`#load data`) and set `nxs_filename = /nfs/chess/user/x-cite/data/example_02/ruby_test/reconstructed.nxs`.
     1. Double click on the base level `NXroot` field in the leftmost "NeXus Data" panel to view the reconstruction.
 Note that any cells using hardwired paths to the pyramid example are failing, but those using default paths still work as expected (advanced option: edit the hardwired paths to the correct location).
-Note also that the default range for plotting the cross-sections in the last cells is not very useful, add `vmin=-0.01, vmax=0.01` inside the braces of the `plot()` commands to change the range.
+Note also that the default range for plotting the cross-sections in the last cells is not very useful, add `vmin=-0.01, vmax=0.01` inside the braces of the `plot()` commands to change the range and rerun the cell.